—Architect

 Rebecca Acheampong

-Rebecca Acheampong joined Burrell Foley Fischer in June 2023 and has since been primarily involved in the refurbishment of educational and cultural projects within heritage settings, working across all project stages from feasibility through to construction.
+Rebecca Acheampong joined Burrell Foley Fischer in June 2023 and has since been primarily involved in the refurbishment of educational and cultural projects within heritage settings, working across all project stages from feasibility through to construction and completion.

 Prior to joining the practice, Rebecca studied Architecture at the University of Sheffield School of Architecture (SSoA), where she completed both her Bachelor's and Master's degrees, graduating with Distinction.
 During her studies, she developed a strong appreciation for community-led architecture and its critical role in shaping meaningful, socially responsive spaces.
 Through initiatives such as the SSoA Live Projects programme, she was able to take on active, leadership roles as a student community developer, collaborating with a diverse range of inspiring clients to support the growth and development of their communities.